Children around the world

 Aboriginals of India are small people, many of Australoid descent, which lived in the forests for thousands of years.
 When the Dravidians, and later the Aryans, invaded India, these tribal peoples were driven into remote areas.
 Many still live in the states of Odisha (Orissa), Chattisgarh, and Madhya Pradesh.

-Unfortunately, the culture and way of living of these peoples are rapidly disintegrating, and many have lost their land to entrepreneurs, who extract coal, iron and other minerals from it.
+Sadly, the culture and way of living of these peoples are rapidly disintegrating, and many have lost their land to entrepreneurs, who extract coal, iron and other minerals from it.
 Owners of paper factories have persuaded several of the tribes to plant eucalyptus trees on their land, promising these people a large outcome from these trees.
 However, they omit to inform them that eucalyptus trees dry out the soil, often leading to scarcity of water in areas, which were previously covered in lush forest.

 When the pictures below were taken in 1997, many tribal peoples had still preserved part of their traditional ways.
+Other pictures are shown on the page People: Vanishing peoples of India.

 Young Sabara mother with her infant son, Sabari River, Odisha.
 (Photo copyright © by Kaj Halberg)